2001 Miami Hurricanes football team: Legacy

-The team's first-, second- and third-string running backs all later became running backs with a start in the NFL, a feat only done at least five other times.
-It has been achieved by the 2010, 2012, 2013 and 2014 Alabama Crimson Tide football teams and the 2012 Wisconsin Badgers football team.
-They remain the only team to have its first-, second-, third- and fourth-string running backs all later become running backs with a start in the NFL.
+The team's first-, second- and third-string running backs all later became running backs with a start in the NFL, a feat only done six other times.
+It has only been achieved by the 2010, 2012, 2013 and 2014 Alabama Crimson Tide football teams.
+They remain the only team to have its first-, second-, third- and fourth-string running backs all later become running backs to start in the NFL.